ArashJavan/FOTS/README.md

 # FOTS
-This is the pytorch implementation of [FOTS: Fast Oriented Text Spotting with a Unified Network](https://arxiv.org/abs/1801.01671)
+This is the tensorflow implementation of [FOTS: Fast Oriented Text Spotting with a Unified Network](https://arxiv.org/abs/1801.01671)

-## Still under construction
+# Still under construction

 ```
 @misc{liu2018fots,